ec-k/mediapipe-and-kinect-pose-sender/README.md

 2. Run mediapipe_inference/main.py
 3. Run Solver App that uses holistic_landmarks.proto defined in this repo (mediapipe_inference/src/proto/holistic_landmarks.proto)

-This app need some file for Memory Mapped Files so you may need to place some file in root of this repo directory and name it "colorImg.dat".
+In first use, you need run c#\_runtime first to create a file to use in Memory Mapped File.

+# Installation
+- Place mediapipe models in mediapipe_inference/models